-Good Foundations Academy integrates Core Knowledge, Singapore Math, and Character Education in a skillfully woven curricular program.
+Good Foundations Academy integrates Core Knowledge, Eureka Math, and Character Education in a skillfully woven curricular program.
 Teachers receive ongoing training in all major curriculum components and support each other in a spirit of collegial partnership.

 It is GFA’s goal to provide a superior educational experience for our students.
 Our teaching model is based on the work of E.D.
 Hirsch, Jr., the founder of the Core Knowledge Foundation.
 Dr. Hirsch says: